razormin/Neural-Networks-and-Deep-Learning/README.md

 # Neural-Networks-and-Deep-Learning
-Assignment files and data for the Neural Networks and Deep Learning course for the Deep Learning specialization
+Completed assignments and data for the Neural Networks and Deep Learning course